214L/create-leafer/README.en.md

 This command will generate a `Vue3` + `TypeScript` + `Leafer` project template in the directory.

+> While the global installation command is shorter, it is recommended to use `npm create leafer` to automatically use the latest version of create-leafer.
+If you choose to install globally, please update the plugins regularly to ensure you have the latest features and a more stable version.

 ```bash
 npm create leafer vue-template
 ```